 - Pucará de Tilcara

-The Pucará de Tilcara is an area which is believed to have been high importance for the indigenous civilizations of the region in ancient times.
+The Pucará de Tilcara is an area which is believed to have been of high importance for the indigenous civilizations of the region in ancient times.
 The Pucará has been reconstructed as it was believed to have been by then.
 Thus, it must be highlighted that the Pucará is not ruins from the Incas, in style with Machu Picchu in Peru instead it is a reconstruction.
 Nevertheless, for me the real attraction for the views of the mountains and the cactus!
+Read more about visiting Pucará de Tilcara and the nearby Devil’s Throat here.

 - Llama trekking